 Still have questions?
 Learn more about your bill, safety, efficiency and overall savings just by switching to natural gas.

 The Daily Access Charge covers the costs of making gas service available to our customers (other utilities sometimes call this a “customer charge”).
 The amount varies monthly because it’s based on the number of days between meter readings.
-Whether or not natural gas is actually used during the billing period, Vermont Gas incurs costs to make the service available, including:
+Whether or not natural gas is actually used during the billing period, VGS incurs costs to make the service available, including:

 - Connection costs: Installing and maintaining the service line from the street to your meter.

 - Metering costs: Buying, installing, maintaining and reading the meter.